Corey McBride's Top Tips: How to Exercise in Hot Weather

 Corey is an online fitness coach with over 200k followers on social media.
 He has ten years' experience as a personal trainer, and he's helped to transform over 450+ clients, and enabled them to experience better health and fitness.
 Corey has a background in bodybuilding, powerlifting and he's now a level 2 CrossFit coach and athlete competing each year in the men's RX & Elite category.

-Read on to find out Corey’s top tips on how to safely stick to your exercise routine when the temperatures start to soar, but first, should you be exercising in hot weather at all?
+Read on to find out Corey's top tips on how to stick to your exercise routine and keep your body safe when the temperatures start to soar, but first, should you be exercising in hot weather at all?

-Is it safe to exercise in hot weather?
+Is it safe to workout in hot weather?

 Yes!
 You don't get too many warm days in the UK, but as long as you're cooling yourself down and implementing the right strategies, it's absolutely safe.